kurtosis-tech/zz-deprecated_kurtosis-tech.github.io/architecture.md

 The test phases proceed in the following order for each test:

 1. **Setup:**
-    1. The initializer creates a new Docker subnet to contain the Kurtosis API container, testsuite container, and testnet services
+    1. The CLI creates a new Docker subnet to contain the Kurtosis API container, testsuite container, and testnet services
     1. The API container and testsuite containers are launched
     1. As part of launch, the Kurtosis client library instructs the API container what the testnet looks like
     1. The API container instantiates the testnet as instructed
 1. **Perturbation:** The test, running inside the testsuite container, makes calls against the network
 1. **Validation:** The test asserts the expected responses
 1. **Teardown:**
-    1. The test completes and reports its status back to the initializer
+    1. The test completes and reports its status back to the CLI
     1. The API container stops the testnet containers
     1. The API container and testsuite container exit
-    1. The initializer tears down the Docker subnet created for the test
+    1. The CLI tears down the Docker subnet created for the test

 Key features: